Control of Lead at Work

-This page summarises the parts of the Control of Lead at Work Regulations 2002, UK as they apply to biological monitoring.
+Below is a summary of the parts of the Control of Lead at Work Regulations 2002, UK as they apply to biological monitoring.
 A full copy of the regulations is available online.
+Individuals who are working with lead should read this document from the Health and Safety Executive.

 - The limit for blood lead is 60 µg/100 ml (2.90 µmol/l).
 Workers with blood lead levels above this will need a repeat test done.
 If a level above the limit is confirmed, the employment medical adviser will normally temporarily suspend the employee from that work